 In one reported 2016 study on rats is was concluded that "findings indicated that CD [Cistanche deserticola extract] facilitated the penis erectile response and modulated the serum hormone level to some extent."

-In another Asian study it was stated that "We found that CD [Cistanche deserticola] decoction tended to increase serum testosterone content, likely due to its androgen-like effect."
+In another Asian study results confirmed "that CD [Cistanche deserticola] decoction tended to increase serum testosterone content, likely due to its androgen-like effect."

 Although it is a commonly utilized tonic by men, it is also a useful herb for women as it helps to nourish the blood and enhance reproductive functions with properties that direct blood flow to the pelvic and genital regions.